I Wanna Dance with Somebody (Who Loves Me): Background and writing

-According to Rubicam, the idea behind "I Wanna Dance with Somebody" came while the duo walked around their neighborhood of Venice during dusk "because there's something about that dusky hour that makes a person restless and uneasy, or a little isolated and estranged from the world in some ways...
+According to Rubicam, the idea behind "I Wanna Dance with Somebody (Who Loves Me)" came while the duo walked around their neighborhood of Venice during dusk "because there's something about that dusky hour that makes a person restless and uneasy, or a little isolated and estranged from the world in some ways...
 There's this social pressure, like 'I should be doing something right now.
 That feeling led to Rubicam seeing "a visual in my head about going to the club and finding company.
 Then it morphed into finding someone to love who would love you back and do that dance of life with you."
 In another interview, Rubicam explained, "I pictured somebody single wishing that they could find that special person for themselves.
 It wasn't, 'I wanna go down the disco and dance,' really.
 It was, 'I wanna do that dance of life with somebody.

 While Rubicam's idea carried through as she wrote the first verse, she was stuck on the second, stating "You've already got a structure established in the first verse rhythmically and melodically, so you're sort of doing a crossword puzzle to make the new lyrics fit."
 Eventually the method proved successful in completing the song.
 As Rubicam later explained to Songfacts, "that song got written pretty quickly, as I recall.
 We had a funky little garage studio at the time, and we just hung out in there one afternoon and wrote the song, and I know we tweaked it the next day, and started recording it on our little Teac 4-track deck that we were using."
 The song was originally written as a rock song with Rubicam using a guide vocal.
-Merrill said the music behind "I Wanna Dance with Somebody" was inspired by the new wave and synth-pop sound of the band Missing Persons.
+Merrill said the music behind "I Wanna Dance with Somebody (Who Loves Me)" was inspired by the new wave and synth-pop sound of the band Missing Persons.

 After completing the demo of the song "by way of a PPG Wave synthesizer", said Merrill, who helped to compose the music and write the chorus with Rubicam: "I think when we were writing the chorus, we had a really good feeling.
 We felt confident and certainly enough so to present it to Clive [Davis]."
 Merrill recounts running through the airport of Trans World Airlines to present the demo of the song to Davis.
-Once Davis listened to the song while flying back to New York, he approved the song.
+Once Davis listened to the song while flying back to New York, he approved it for Houston to record.
 Davis recounts in 2023 that he heard hit potential in the song's chorus but felt there was "a lot that could be brought to the fore", including a new vocal and track arrangement.